 Ask if you need a PVG check

 PVG Membership is one way for organisations to check whether someone is a suitable choice for working with children.
 Safeguarding young people is about much more than a simple PVG check – policies, training, recruitment and planning are all essential parts of the mix – but it may be that membership of this particular scheme is required.
-You can find out more from Disclosure Scotland(this will open in a new window).
+You can find out more from Disclosure Scotland.

 While working with children